Reading Time: 3 minutes

 • Mercado de Bazurto

-If you decide to visit the most expansive market in town, you will get to experience the real Cartagena in all of its lively, colorful and intense glory.
-Here you can observe the people of this region prepare food, work on machinery and do their best to sell their wares.
-Do not forget to try the mouthwatering food available at many of the stalls.
+If you decide to visit the most expansive market in town, you will get to experience the real Cartagena in all of its lively, colorful, and intense glory.
+Here, you can observe the people of this region preparing food, working on machinery, and doing their best to sell their wares.
+Be sure to try the mouthwatering food available at many of the stalls.

 1. Take in Holy Views